ighotouch/iac/04-vpcs/README.md

 _Can you find a way to ssh to this instance?_

+> Yes from the public subnet using the private instance ip you can ssh to it

 ##### Question: Egress

 _If you can ssh to it, can you send traffic out?_

+> Yes

 ##### Question: Deleting the Gateway

 _If you delete the NAT gateway, what happens to the ssh session on your private instance?_

+> it continues to work but you cannot ping out or curl

 ##### Question: Recreating the Gateway